by ProcureDeskLast Updated : Nov-20-2020

-We talked about the role of sourcing function in the overall procurement function.
+We talked about the role of the sourcing function in the overall procurement function.
 Now we talk about the best way to structure the sourcing team.

 The goal of this exercise is to align your team and resources based on the requirements of your stakeholders

-Based on the requirements of your business, there are primarily three ways to structure your sourcing team
+Based on the requirements of your business, there are primarily three ways to structure your sourcing team.

-In a department based approach, you have a sourcing team member assigned to each department.
+In a department-based approach, you have a sourcing team member assigned to each department.
 She is then responsible for conducting sourcing for each of their departments.

 Here are some pros and cons of this approach

 In this approach, you have an individual assigned to one or more departments.
-However, that individual is also responsible for a category or set of categories.
+However, that individual is also responsible for a category or a set of categories.

 That individual sourcing/category manager is then responsible for working with other category owners to satisfy the requirement of the department or set of departments assigned to them.

-However for generic commodity items like office supplies, procurement is driving the vendor selection because the specifications are standard,
+However, for generic commodity items like office supplies, Procurement is driving the vendor selection because the specifications are standard,

-If you are just starting the procurement department, you could always start with a department based approach.
+If you are just starting the procurement department, you could always start with a department-based approach.
 By doing that, you can build a strong relationship with your stakeholders.

-A hybrid model might be a good start if your stakeholders expect strong category expertise form the sourcing team.
+A hybrid model might be a good start if your stakeholders expect strong category expertise from the sourcing team.
 In that case, you can hire people with those skills, assign them to a department and let them coordinate the sourcing activities with other team members.

-So what skills you should have in the procurement team and how to judge those skills during the interview process
+So, what skills you should have in the procurement team, and how to judge those skills during the interview process

-Skill sets can be divided into hard skills and soft skills.
+There are hard skills and soft skills.
 As per the recent Deloitte survey, CPO’s are investing in both Hard and Soft skills

-When evaluating your next hire, focus both on hard skills and soft skills because they are equally important.
+When evaluating your next hire, focus on hard skills and soft skills because they are equally important.

 Not every function within the department should be good at negotiation.
 For example, the purchasing person should be more focused on transactional metrics than negotiating with vendors.